John C. Breckinridge: Service in the Eastern Theater

 After Early and Breckinridge (who was now able to ride a horse) chased Hunter more than sixty miles away from the city, Lee ordered them to clear the Union forces from the Shenandoah Valley, then cross into Maryland and probe the defenses of Washington, D.C.
 Union forces' only serious attempt to turn back the expedition came at the Battle of Monocacy on July 9.
 Confederate troops were delayed, but ultimately prevailed and continued toward Washington.
 They were defeated at the Battle of Fort Stevens on July 11–12, partially with reinforcements brought in by the United States Government with the time gained from the Battle of Monocacy.
-Since Lincoln was watching the fight from the ramparts of Fort Stevens, this marked only time in American history in which two former opponents in a presidential election faced one another across battle lines.
+Since Lincoln was watching the fight from the ramparts of Fort Stevens, this marked the only time in American history in which two former opponents in a presidential election faced one another across battle lines.
 Following the battle, Early decided to withdraw rather than assault the well-fortified federal capital.
 Early and Breckinridge were able to hold the Shenandoah Valley through July and August, but on September 19, 1864, Philip Sheridan forced their retreat at the Third Battle of Winchester.
 Responding to General John Brown Gordon's admonition to be careful in the fight, Breckinridge responded, "Well, general, there is little left for me if our cause is to fail."

 After the death of John Hunt Morgan, Breckinridge again took command of the Department of East Tennessee and West Virginia.
 He reorganized the department, which was in great disarray.
 On October 2, 1864, at the First Battle of Saltville, his troops were able to protect critical Confederate salt works from United States forces under Stephen G. Burbridge, despite a lack of resources.
 The next morning, he discovered that soldiers under his command had begun killing an estimated 45 to 100 wounded black Union soldiers of the 5th United States Colored Cavalry.
 Hearing the gunfire, he rushed to stop the massacre.
 Brigadier General Felix Huston Robertson was suspected of involvement and bragged about killing the negroes.
 General Lee instructed Breckinridge to "prefer charges against him and bring him to trial", but no trial ever took place.

 In mid-November, Breckinridge led a raid into northeastern Tennessee, driving Alvan Cullem Gillem's forces back to Knoxville at the Battle of Bull's Gap.
 On December 17–18, he faced a two-pronged attack from Union cavalry under Major General George Stoneman at the Battle of Marion in Virginia.
 Badly outnumbered on either flank, Breckinridge resisted Stoneman's forces until he ran low on ammunition.
 Stoneman's forces were able to damage Confederate salt works, lead mines, and railroads in the area, and destroy supply depots at Bristol and Abingdon.
 Finally restocked with ammunition after three days, Breckinridge was able to drive Stoneman – whose men were now short of ammunition themselves – out of the area.